jd314222/git-lab/answers.md

         (use "git add <file>..." to update what will be committed) (use "git restore <file>..." to discard changes in working directory)
          modified:   answers.md

+Answer 10:

+    No, the changes I made online were not in my local copy.

+Answer 11:

+    Git rejects the push because I have nothing committed into the stage area.

+Answer 12:

+    Yes, once I pulled the repository, the changes made online were reflected on my local copy.

+Answer 13:

+    .		.git		README.md
+    ..		.gitignore

+Answer 14: